uclaacm/learning-lab-crash-course-su20/15-async-js/README.md

 ## Working Through Examples

+Let's work through a few examples that explain how we'd use `fetch` and other `async` ideas in our day-to-day developer life.

 ### Fetching a Resource

 The most basic example is a simple `GET` request (in the larger set of possible HTTP requests). `GET` requests are, well, you **get**ting something.
 But in particular, it means that all the service really needs to know is the path to the resource, no extra options required!

 When you call `fetch` with just a URL, you make a `GET` request by default.
-You can `GET` a lot of things!
 Remember this example, from earlier?

 ```js
 fetch('https://teachla.uclaacm.com/accountability/budget-19-20.json')